NanYoMy/cmmas/README.md

 This project is largely based on the "labreg", "simpleitk", "antspy" repositories.

 ## Contact
-If you have any problems, create a new Issue, or directly email me at moon_well@live.cn
+If you have any question or issuse, create a new issue, or directly email me at moon_well@live.cn